Skip to Main Content

 • The Federal Reserve’s decisions significantly impact the economy, influencing borrowing costs for consumers, employment rates, and inflation.
 Its current strategy is to avoid volatile rate hikes and maintain a steady approach to managing inflation.

-The Federal Reserve just cut interest rates, but it doesn’t mean the ultra-low rates that consumers had grown accustomed to after the 2008 financial crisis are around the corner.
+The Federal Reserve is now cutting interest rates, but it doesn’t mean the ultra-low rates of the coronavirus pandemic-era are around the corner.

 When it comes to the world’s most powerful central bank, the past can often be a guide.
-History, for example, shows that the Fed’s goal of “softly landing” the U.S. economy — bringing down inflation without harming the job market or economy — has proven difficult and elusive.
-Throughout the Fed’s rate-hike history, officials have rarely been able to slow the economy without kick-starting a recession.
+History, for example, shows that the Fed’s goal of “softly landing” the U.S. economy — bringing down inflation without harming the job market — has proven difficult and elusive.
+Throughout previous rate-hiking campaigns, officials have rarely been able to slow the economy without kick-starting a recession.
 Outside of bigger economic meltdowns, policymakers have also tended to cut interest rates gradually, Bankrate’s analysis shows.

 To help consumers understand the historical significance of the Fed’s rapid rate hikes in the post-pandemic era, Bankrate compiled this guide of the Fed’s previous rate moves from 1981 to the present.
 Interest rates may now seem historically high, but they’re currently not that far off from their historic average, the analysis found.
 Before the Great Recession, the market-driven “effective” federal funds rate averaged 6.38 percent.